 Botswana's climate is semi-arid.
 Though it is hot and dry for much of the year, there is a rainy season, which runs through the summer months.
-Rainfall tends to be erratic, unpredictable and highly regional.
-Often a heavy downpour may occur in one area while 10 or 15 kilometres away there is no rain at all.
+When it does rain, it tends to be episodic, unpredictable, and highly regional.
+Often a heavy downpour may occur in one area while 10 or 15 km away there is no rain at all.
 Showers are often followed by strong sunshine so that a good deal of the rainfall does not penetrate the ground but is lost to evaporation and transpiration.

 'Pula', one of the most frequently heard words in Botswana, is not only the name of Botswana's currency, but also the Setswana word for rain.
 Similarly, the word is used as a toast, where in other countries you might wish good health.
 So much of what takes place in Botswana relies on this essential, frequently scarce commodity.

 Seasons in Botswana

 With the exceptions of the early summer that bring searing heat, Botswana’s climate is one of its biggest drawcards.
 The summer season begins in November and ends in March.
 It usually brings very high temperatures.
-However, summer is also the rainy season, and cloud coverage and rain can cool things down considerably, although only usually for a short period of time.
+However, these high temperatures bring unstable conditions and rain.
+Rain and cloud cover can cool things down considerably, although only usually for short periods of time.

 The winter season begins in May and ends in August.
 This is also the dry season when virtually no rainfall occurs.
-Winter days are invariably sunny and cool to warm; however, evening and night temperatures can drop below freezing point in some areas, especially in the southwest.
+Winter days are invariably sunny and cool to warm.
+However, with no cloud cover, evening and night temperatures can rapidly fall reaching below zero in some areas, especially in the southwest.

 The in-between periods - April/early May and September/October - still tend to be dry, but the days are cooler than in summer and the nights are warmer than in winter.

 The rainy season is in the summer, with October and April being transitional months.
 January and February are generally regarded as the peak months.
-The mean annual rainfall varies from a maximum of over 650mm in the extreme northeast area of the Chobe District to a minimum of less than 250mm in the extreme southwest part of Kgalagadi District (see the map for districts).
+The mean annual rainfall varies from a maximum of over 650 mm in the extreme northeast area of the Chobe District to a minimum of less than 250mm in the extreme southwest part of Kgalagadi District.
 Almost all rainfall occurs during the summer months while the winter period accounts for less than 10 percent of the annual rainfall.
-Generally, rainfall decreases in amount and increases in variability the further west and south you go.
+Generally, rainfall decreases in amount and increases in variability further west and south.

-For tourists, the best visiting months are from April through to October - in terms of both weather and game viewing.
-It is during this period that the wildlife of the great spaces gather around what water there is - the natural waterholes and the borehole-fed dams - and are at their most visible.
+For tourists, the best months to visit are from April through to October - in terms of weather and game viewing.
+During this period, the wildlife of the great spaces gather around what water there is - the natural waterholes and the borehole-fed dams - and are at their most visible.
 Visibility is also increased when the weather is drier and the grasses are lower.